-In the case of wine, a positive association has been found between its consumption and psychological factors such as sensory gratification, social bonding (Dunbar et al., 2017), pleasant experience (Peele & Grant, 1999), the creation of a positive or relaxed mood and the foility to cope with difficulties and to adapt (Sayette, 1927, Cooper, 1994; Stritzke et al., 1996; Foster et al., 2014.
-In the same way, Baum-Baicker (1985) identified five areas of psychological benefits derived from the moderate consumption of alcoholic beverages. (a) eduction of stress; (b) improved mood; (c) higher cognitive performance; (d) reduction of clinical symptons and the incidence of depression (Gea et al., 2011); and (e) better functioning in the elderly.
-These results are explained by the fact that alcohol releases dovarrine and serotonin, neurotransmitters associated with experience of pleasure (Lovinger, 1997; Banerjee, 2014
+In the case of wine, a positive association has been found between its consumption and psychological factors such as sensory gratification, social bonding (Dunbar et al., 2017), pleasant experience (Peele & Grant, 1999), the creation of a positive or relaxed mood and the ability to cope with difficulties and to adapt (Sayette, 1993; Cooper, 1994; Stritzke et al., 1996; Foster et al., 2014).
+In the same way, Baum-Baicker (1985) identified five areas of psychological benefits derived from the moderate consumption of alcoholic beverages: (a) reduction of stress; (b) improved mood; (c) higher cognitive performance; (d) reduction of clinical symptoms and the incidence of depression (Gea et al., 2013); and (e) better functioning in the elderly.
+These results are explained by the fact that alcohol releases dopamine and serotonin, neurotransmitters associated with the experience of pleasure (Lovinger, 1997; Banerjee, 2014).

 With this background, the first hypotheses that this study will test is the impact of psychological variables on the consumption frequency during the lockdown (Covid-19).
 In other words, whether the foreseeable increase in feelings of anguish, anxiety and worry during confinement caused changes in consumption patterns, in particular its frequency, since this can be an indicator of increased moments of discomfort.
+It will also explore whether other psychological variables related to the so-called psychological benefits derived from moderate consumption within the context of the lockdown were relevant.
 Frequency is, together with intensity, one of the two parameters that define the demand and consumption patterns of any good.
-In the case of alcoholic beverages, they cannot be treated as substitutes for one another, since each has different psychological and cultural implications (Heckley et al., 2017), and they all have significant but different consequences on health

-(Attard et al., 2019).
+In the case of alcoholic beverages, they cannot be treated as substitutes for one another, since each has different psychological and cultural implications (Heckley et al., 2017), and they all have significant but different consequences on health (Attard et al., 2019).
 Frequency is especially relevant for its ability to create habits that influence purchasing and consumption decisions in the medium and long term (Ji & Wood, 2007).
 Our hypothesis is: